|

 picture once serene

-now crazy with churning spume
+with churning spume

 clarity lost, murky water